larscom/ngx-translate-module-loader/README.md

    */
   baseTranslateUrl: string;
   /**
-   * By default, it uses the moduleName as nameSpace
+   * By default, it uses the moduleName as namespace
    * @see moduleName
    *
-   * Use this property if you want to override the default nameSpace */ nameSpace?: string;
+   * Use this property if you want to override the default nameSpace */ namespace?: string;
   /**
    * Custom translation map function after retrieving a translation file
    * @param translation the resolved translation file